docarray/docarray/docs/fundamentals/documentarray/parallelization.md

     time.sleep(2)
 ```

-Question: **how long will it take to process 1024 Documents?**

-Before jump to the code, lets first whiteboard it, simple math:
+Before jump to the code, lets first whiteboard it, do a simple math:

 ```text
 CPU time: 1024/16/4 * 1s = 16s